KalebKE/ME7Tuner/README.md

 * [See Primary Fueling](https://s4wiki.com/wiki/Tuning#Primary)
 * [See Effect on Airflow](https://s4wiki.com/wiki/Mass_air_flow)

-My experience with this approach when significantly increasing the diamater of the MAF housing (83mm housing to a 100mm housing) did not result in an optimal curve.
-While values that were reachable under closed-loop conditions had expected values, the values that were reachable under open-loop conditions (wide-open throttle) were notably underscaled.
+My experience with this approach when significantly increasing the diamater of the MAF housing (83mm housing to a 100mm housing) was that ot did not result in an optimal curve.
+While values that were reachable under closed-loop conditions had expected values, the values that were reachable under open-loop conditions (part and wide-open throttle) were notably underscaled.

 ### Example of MAF underscaling